 The objective of this course is to make students more familiar with available knowledge of Indian Intellectual traditions.
-It will acquaint students with an introductory concept of the major schools of Indian philosophy.
+It will acquaint students with an introductory concept of the major schools of philosophy.
+Students will be able to grasp how the traditional Indian philosophical systems vividly engage with the philosophical problem in a critical way.